IRLL/HIPPO_Gym/README.md

 ```
 and here we can choose how we want to handle the actual message.
 If you are curious further about the backend configuration, more specifiacally how `agent.py` and `websocket.py` is configured, you can read through the documented source code.

-## Mountain Car Example
+## mountaincar-example

-Let's get started on an example of using OpenAI's Mountain Car Enviorment with HippoGym.
+Let's get started on an example of using OpenAI's Mountain Car Enviorment with HippoGym provided by [Callie Muslimani](https://apps.ualberta.ca/directory/person/musliman).

 If you navigate the `trial.py` file, we will see its already configured to run mountain car.
 Here is how you can run it.